sahalchenko/magento-repo-hub/README.md

 2. Start - Run containers before downloads
 3. Download   - Download repositories process.
 Select a single vendor number or select choice 1 to download all vendor ext
-4. Report     - Generate report all ext.
+4. Report     - Generate the report of all ext.
 See ./extension.csv file
 5. Sync       - Sync process between your local ext and remote server (See ./compose/env file)

 ## Donations